the MAC:

 (P.S.A. - If you suffer from mental illnesses, please utilize all the professional help you can access - with therapy and a medicinal prescriber, your struggles can be mitigated or "cured".)

-While many days are dark and hopeless, at times these issues can operate as a blessing for my endeavors, a complete escapism from this time and place - to dream bigger and better - to dream the MAC: The Most Amazing College.
+While many days can be dark and hopeless, at times these mental issues can operate as a blessing for my endeavors, a complete escapism from this time and place - to dream bigger and better - to dream the MAC: The Most Amazing College.

 Most importantly, I hold the vision and ambition to catapult our institution to the top of lists judging colleges and universities.